Jarvisfield, Queensland: History

 The Budekin River was explored by John Clements Wickham in HMS Beagle in 1839.
 In 1859 the lower Burdekin River was explored by Captain Sinclair and James Gordon from Bowen.
 After the Separation of Queensland in December 1859, the newly established Queensland Parliament sent further expeditions to assess the potential of the Burdekin River for settlement, leading to the area being officially opened for settlement from 1 January 1861, leading to the "Great Land Grab".

 In 1861 Edward Spencer Antill (who was a son of the distinguished colonist Henry Colden Antill) arrived in the region to take up land.
 The following year, he selected a large area of land along the lower Burdekin River for a sheep station which he named Jarvisfield after the Antill family estate near Picton.
 Jarvisfield Station was later bought by Robert Towns and Alexander Stewart, both of Sydney.
 The present day locality takes its name from the Jarvisfield Station (although it is not as large in area as that pastoral run).

 In 1863–1864 there was an attempt to establish a port called Wickham on the north bank of the Burdekin River near the Jarvisfield Estate, despite Captain Wickham himself being dubious as to its viability noting that the river had two entrances, both very shallow, and that the river banks were vulnerable to flooding.
 However, the project proceeded but ultimately failed due to constant problems with mosquitoes, difficulties in navigating to upper reaches of the Burdekin through much of the year and problems with coastal erosion from storms.

 Initially Jarvisfield Station was used for sheep and cattle grazing.
 In 1869, Alexander Stuart attempted to grow sugar as did a number of other local farmers but inconsistent rainfall was a problem, so cattle grazing was the most common use of the land in the area.
 It was only when it was realised that the freshwater lagoons in the Burdekin Delta could be used for irrigation that the reliable cultivation of sugarcane became possible and far more profitable than cattle grazing.
 It was possible for a farmer to make a good living from a small block of land with sugarcane compared with a large parcel of land needed to make a good living from cattle.
 This raised the value of land and larger estates, such as Jarvisfield Station, were subdivided.
-This brought more farmers into the area and with them the extra labour needed to grown sugarcane.
+This brought more farmers into the area and with them the extra labour needed to grow sugarcane.
 This increase in population led to the development of towns and service industries in the Burdekin district.

 Jarvisfield State School opened on 29 March 1915.
 It celebrated its centenary on 3 October 2015.